 As we didn’t leave until midday from Leh, we decided to only hike to Skiu village (or also written, Skyu) on the first day.
 From the bridge where we were dropped, we followed the dirt road, which is actually now motorable until Markha although it’s not used with vehicles very much.
 It took us 2 hours of relatively easy walking to arrive in the village and it was already 5.30pm when we arrived.

 A lady came running over from the field and said, “We have rotation system of homestay here, and it’s my turn tonight, come.”
 We were taken to her home where there were already two trekkers staying and we got a basic room to share with mattresses on the floor.

 Day 2: Skyu to Markha village

 Unfortunately, my two friends decided to turn back as one of them had been sick overnight.
-Skyu is the last point you can call a taxi to reach you so it was the safest decision.
+Skyu is one of the last points that you can call a taxi to reach you so it was the safest decision.
 I then decided to keep going alone and left at 11am for the long hike to Markha village.